Boat Loans FAQ

 Start Here to begin the process.

 Most applicants can expect to have a decision on their application in 2-4 business days.
-Our lenders will often ask for financial information before making a decision so to speed up processing, please upload a copy of your 2017 and 2018 tax returns and a copy of the sales contract after completing your application.
+Our lenders will often ask for financial information before making a decision so to speed up processing, please upload a copy of your most recent tax returns and a copy of the sales contract after completing your application.

 Typically, our lenders will require a boat to be documented with the United States Coast Guard if it meets the Coast Guard's net tonnage standard.
 If the boat you wish to purchase is eligible to be documented, our finance department or lender will prepare a First Preferred Ship Mortgage as part of the loan closing paperwork and file it with the Coast Guard as the instrument that secures the bank's lien on the vessel.
 If the boat is not large enough to be documented with the Coast Guard, a formal mortgage would not be prepared; however, the lender would still record its lien against a state title or equivalent document.
 In either event, the lien would be released once the loan has been repaid.